kevinzhuang01/srp_2025/_profiles/michaelchukwuka.md

   in the years to come.
 topical_areas: Informatics, Analytics and Information Science; Particle and High-Energy Physics; Visualization and Human-Computer Systems
+motivation: "I am a Ph.D. candidate in Nuclear Physics at the University of Kansas, focusing my research on forward physics measurements utilizing the CMS Zero Degree Calorimeter at the CERN Large Hadron Collider.
+This study integrates detector calibration, extensive data processing, and physics interpretation to investigate neutron production and nuclear halting in heavy-ion collisions.
+These endeavors have highlighted the essential role of improved computational techniques in the future of nuclear physics.
+  My motivation to engage in the Sustainable Research Pathways - NAIRR Program arises from a desire to enhance my proficiency in data science, machine learning, and artificial intelligence, and to utilize these tools to address difficulties in nuclear instrumentation and detector technologies.
+I perceive AI-driven methodologies as revolutionary for the analysis of extensive datasets produced in high-energy physics experiments and for enhancing detector efficacy.
+Engaging with NAIRR resources and collaborating across disciplines would enable me to expand my work beyond physics, contributing to collective experimental and computational frameworks that benefit the wider scientific community.
+My objective is to establish a research career that integrates nuclear science with AI-driven data science, and I contend that SRPâ\x80\x93NAIRR offers the optimal platform to gain new competencies, forge enduring collaborations, and make significant contributions to the advancement of national research infrastructure."
 image: "/assets/images/pictures/michael_chukwuka.jpg"
 ---